open-wc/open-wc/docs/docs/development/hot-module-replacement.md

 ## Detecting web components

 To "hot replace" an edited web component we have to be able to detect component definitions in your code.
-By default we look for usage of `customElements.define` and/or classes that from `HTMLElement` directly.
+By default we look for usage of `customElements.define` and/or classes that derive from `HTMLElement` directly.

 For other use cases, you can specify base classes or decorators to indicate component definitions.